 As explained in “Industrial Fan Selection – Part 1” a fan is the primary air moving device in an industrial dust collection system.
-Part 1 defines fan types and the ideal applications.
+Part 1 defines fan types and ideal applications.
 In Part 2, the primary considerations for selecting the right fan are defined.

 However, as recommended in the Industrial Ventilation: A Manual of Recommended Practice for Design, “the exact performance and limitations of a particular fan should be obtained from the original equipment manufacturer.”